MaggieCherney/NC_Solar/README.md

 **Building Footprints:** Go to the Microsoft Building Footprint GitHub site (https://github.com/Microsoft/USBuildingFootprints) and download the building footprint file for North Carolina.

-**Census Blocks:** Go to the Census TIGER/Line Files page (https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html) and download the 2019 Census block and block group files for North Carolina.
+**Census Counties, Blocks Groups, and Blocks:** Go to the Census TIGER/Line Files page (https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html) and download the US 2019 Census county TIGER/Line File and the North Carolina 2019 Census block groups and block TIGER/Line Files.

 ## Selecting the county
 1. Open the nc_counties.csv file saved in the repository and locate the county of interest.